A college freshman has advantages over a senior

 What does this have to do with photography?

 I have been working on a book to help students and those starting in this profession become successful photographers.
-I believe one of the key messages is learning to connect the eighteen inches between the head and the heart.
+One of the key messages is learning to connect the eighteen inches between the head and the heart.

-The connection of why you do what you do can make all the difference in your attitude and your mood is what makes people want to hire you over and over.
+The connection between why you do what you do and your attitude can make all the difference.
+Your mood is what makes people want to hire you again and again.

-It took me many years to understand how important the question “why” is to a story.
-I was asking Who, What, Where, When, When, and How, but I was filling the holes with the information.
+It took me many years to understand the importance of the question “why” in a story.
+I was asking Who, What, Where, When, and how, but I was filling the holes with information.
 I needed to be like a child and ask, “Why is the sky blue?”

 Why does the story need to be told?